1. Skip to content

 Last year's actors strike left red carpet gawkers starved of celebrity spottings, but Venice 2024 will be a VIP feast.

-The long list of A-list stars includes Brad Pitt and George Clooney, in town for Jon Watts's action comedy "Wolfs" in which they play competitive crime scene cleaners forced to work together.
+The long list of A-list stars includes Brad Pitt and George Clooney, in town for Jon Watts' action comedy "Wolfs" in which they play competitive crime scene cleaners forced to work together.

-It is the sequel to Todd Phillips's "Joker" from 2019, which also premiered in Venice, winning the Golden Lion for best film.
+It's the sequel to Todd Phillips' "Joker" from 2019, which also premiered in Venice, winning the Golden Lion for best film.

-Add in a very un-James Bond turn from Daniel Craig in Luca Guadagnino's "Queer"; Angelina Jolie in Pablo Larrain's "Maria;" Nicole Kidman, Antonio Banderas in "Babygirl" from Dutch director Halina Reijn; and the cast of Tim Burton's opening night film "Beetlejuice Beetlejuice" — which includes the stars of the original 1988 film Michael Keaton, Winona Ryder and Catherine O'Hara together with newcomers Jenna Ortega, Willem Dafoe, and Italian legend Monica Bellucci.
+Add in a very un-James Bond turn from Daniel Craig in Luca Guadagnino's "Queer"; Angelina Jolie in Pablo Larrain's "Maria;" Nicole Kidman and Antonio Banderas in "Babygirl" from Dutch director Halina Reijn; and the cast of Tim Burton's opening night film "Beetlejuice Beetlejuice" — which includes the stars of the original 1988 film Michael Keaton, Winona Ryder and Catherine O'Hara together with newcomers Jenna Ortega, Willem Dafoe and Italian legend Monica Bellucci.
 That will be enough stars to crash Instagram.

-"It looks like it will be the most crowded red carpet we've had in a decade," says festival director Alberto Barbera.
+"It looks like it will be the most crowded red carpet we've had in a decade," said festival director Alberto Barbera.

 Oscar bait galore